mikeizbicki/cmc-csci046/week_10/README.md

 ## Homework instructions

-1. The https://github.com/mikeizbicki/containers repo has a new branch called `unicode`.
+1. The https://github.com/mikeizbicki/containers repo has a new branch called `bst`.
    This branch contains the homework for this week.

 1. You should: